afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 **Learning Objectives**

-- In this video, we'll combine some of the knowledge we acquired from the two previous lessons, to develop a reactive motion planning algorithm known as the trajectory roll-out planner.
+- In this lesson, we'll combine some of the knowledge we acquired from the two previous lessons, to develop a reactive motion planning algorithm known as the trajectory roll-out planner.
 - This will introduce us to the task of trajectory planning, which will lay the groundwork for us to progress to more advanced planning methods presented later in module seven.
-- By the end of this video, you should be able to implement the trajectory roll-out algorithm.
+- By the end of this lesson, you should be able to implement the trajectory roll-out algorithm.
 - This includes the trajectory propagation step, the collision checking step, and the path selection step in order to achieve the desired goal state.
 - You should also understand how to apply the receding horizon concept to planning and the main drawbacks associated with this type of planner.